-When asking about FEA simulations, you will likely find two groups of people: one calling it straightforward easy and the other calling complex and challenging.
+When asking about FEA simulations, you will likely find two groups of people: one calling it straightforward easy and the other calling it complex and challenging.
 You will also find lots of young people sharing colored images and more experienced people talking equations and strange terms.
 What is behind all that? [it is not a cross-generational thing, at least I hope]

 Most of that comes from the introduction of software simulation tools.
 There is no doubt that Simulation tools, including SOLIDWORKS, Ansys, and others, brought in tremendous benefits and enhancements to simulation.
 However, they made simulation look super easy.
 But is it?